bernardjezua/FoodUP/README.md

        pip install -r dependencies.txt

-5. Inside the project directory, login to mariadb using your sql root account and run the following command:
+5. Inside the project directory, login to mariadb using your sql root account and run the source command:

        mariadb -uroot -p<root_password>
        source restaurant.sql